 - 2 Tablespoons (42g) honey

-- With the stand mixer running on low speed, add the remaining honey, egg, egg yolk, melted butter, salt, and 3 cups of flour.
-Beat on low speed for 1 minute, then add remaining 1/2 cup of flour.
-Beat on low speed for 1 minute as it all combines.
+- With the stand mixer running on low speed with the dough hook attachment, add the remaining honey, egg, egg yolk, melted butter, salt, and 3 cups of flour.
+Mix on low speed for 1 minute, then add remaining 1/2 cup of flour.
+Mix on low speed for 1 minute as it all combines.
 The dough should be thick, yet soft, and just slightly sticky.
 It should pull away from the sides of the bowl as it mixes.
 When it does, it is ready to knead.
-If, however, the dough is too sticky to handle, add more flour, 1 Tablespoon at a time.
+If, however, the dough is too sticky to handle, mix in more flour, 1 Tablespoon at a time.
 Make sure you do not add too much extra flour; you want a soft, slightly sticky dough.

 - 1st rise: Lightly grease a large bowl with oil or nonstick spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
 Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
 Allow the dough to rise in a relatively warm environment for 1–2 hours or until double in size.
 (For a tiny reduction in rise time, see my answer to Where Should Dough Rise? in my Baking With Yeast Guide.)